Table of Contents

 Adelina Zotta & Connor Westby, Co-Founders of NutriPaw

 Powerful supply chain technology

 ShipBob’s proprietary software helps streamline and simplify several aspects of the ecommerce supply chain.

-Our software integrates directly with major ecommerce platforms, enabling you to automate order processing, fulfillment and shipping with ease.
-Orders are instantly received as they’re placed in your store, after which they’re automatically sent to the fulfillment queue so our warehouse professionals can pick, pack, and get them ready for shipment.
+Our software integrates directly with major ecommerce platforms, enabling you to automate order processing, fulfilment and shipping with ease.
+Orders are instantly received as they’re placed in your store, after which they’re automatically sent to the fulfilment queue so our warehouse professionals can pick, pack, and get them ready for shipment.

 This increases your supply chain velocity and ensures that orders get out the door faster and reach their final destinations on time.

 Merchants also get real-time visibility into inventory levels, order fulfilment statuses, and supply chain processes through their ShipBob dashboard.
 This visibility lets you time replenishment correctly to avoid stockouts, forecast demand using our analytics tool, and provides up-to-date and transparent information that satisfies customers waiting for their orders.